Bookbug Primary 1 Bag

 To encourage P1 children and parents to visit their local library, we’ve included a special library game in the Activity Booklet.
 You can download this game, as well as all the other resources for the P1 Family Bag here.

-Free CLPL sessions in ten local authorities
+Free CLPL sessions in seven local authorities

-We offered free CLPL sessions for P1 teachers, school literacy co-ordinators, and library staff to support the gifting of the Bookbug Primary 1 Family Bag.
+This year we are offering seven local authorities free CLPL sessions for P1 teachers, school literacy co-ordinators, and library staff to support the gifting of the Bookbug Primary 1 Family Bag.

 Book Week Scotland